sanger-pathogens/ariba/README.md

 where the suffix `abcdef` is a random string of characters, chosen such that `/tmp/ariba.tmp.abcdef` does not already exist.

-The temporary directory can also be changed using the option `--tmp_dir` when running `ariba run`.
-Using this option takes precedence over the environment variable `$ARIBA_TMPDIR`.
-If neither are set, then ARIBA creates the temporary directory inside the output directory given to `ariba run`.

 The exception to the above is if the option `--noclean` is used.
 This forces the temporary directory to be placed in the output